unilad homepage

 Advert

-A health fanatic and wellness coach has sadly died after ingesting frog poison as part of a 'detox' that is growing in popularity for bizarre shamanic 'cleansing rituals'.
+A health fanatic and wellness coach has sadly died after reportedly ingesting frog poison as part of a 'detox' that is growing in popularity for bizarre shamanic 'cleansing rituals'.

-The poison is meant to be applied to a patch of burned skin, inducing a higher heart rate and vomiting, which are the intended affects, but people also report symptoms from psychosis to toxic hepatitis and organ damage after going through the ritual.
+The poison is meant to be applied to a patch of burned skin, inducing a higher heart rate and vomiting, which are the intended effects, but people also report symptoms from psychosis to toxic hepatitis and organ damage after going through the ritual.

 The cancer survivor from England is understood to have been using the frog poison as part of one of these 'purging' ceremonies, with his mom Angie sharing that her son had become increasingly spiritual and wanted to 'cleanse himself.'